stevens68/TwixT_for_open_spiel/README.md

 ## Rules
 * this is a paper-and-pencil variant of TwixT without link removal and without crossing of own links.
-* player 0 (X, red) has the top/bottom endlines, player 1 (O, blue) has the left/right endlines.
+* player 0 (x, red) has the top/bottom endlines, player 1 (o, blue) has the left/right endlines.
 * If a player has no more legal moves left - when it's his turn - the game is a draw.
-* The swap rule is implemented like this:
-  * player 1 swaps by choosing the same square as player 0.
+* player 1 can swap the first move of player 0 by choosing the same move again - unless the first move is on an endline.
-  * the red peg is removed and a blue peg is positioned 90° clockwise instead.